engagebay/restapi/README.md

 ### 1.1 Listing contacts:
 - Returns a list of your contacts

 For the Response in JSON format, add the header 'Accept' as application/json.
 By default, the response will be in XML format.
 Paging can be applied using the page_size and cursor query parameters.
-Count of the contacts will be in the first contact and Cursor for the next page will be in the last contact of the list.
+Cursor for the next page will be in the last contact of the list.
 If there is no cursor, it means that it is the end of list.

 ###### Endpoint
 POST dev/api/panel/subscribers